 - Employers are provided with the necessary compliance assistance and various cooperative programs.

-A worker can and should contact the workers' compensation program in his/her domicile state or the state in which he or she has worked, regardless of the employer being a privately-held organization or a state one.
-There is no role of both the DOL and the Office of Worker's Compensation Programs in the administration or inspection of state worker's compensation programs.
+A worker can and should contact the workers' compensation program in their domicile state or the state where they have worked, regardless of whether the employer is a privately-held organization or a state one.
+The DOL and the Office of Worker's Compensation Programs have no role in the administration or inspection of state worker's compensation programs.

 - Grants a lump-sum amount of $150,000 and various medical aids to energy employees.

-- Some selected cancer survivors are provided the same compensation package caused due to exposure to harmful radiation or beryllium or silica during active duty.
+- Some selected cancer survivors are provided the same compensation package caused due to exposure to harmful radiation, beryllium, or silica during active duty.

 - Under Section 5 of the Radiation Exposure Compensation Act (RECA), an additional payment of a lump-sum amount of $50,000 along with the medical care benefits are provided to the uranium workers or some of their survivors, as per the recommendations made by the Department of Justice (DOJ) as compensation.